Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Conclusion

 \section{Conclusion}

-With a focus on the urgent privacy needs in modern OSN image sharing, we conducted a survey on the privacy intelligence in such a sharing context, which is a collective term referring to the intelligent solutions devoted to addressing various modern privacy issues derived from sharing-related user behaviors.
-Specifically, we first analyzed the privacy concept and taxonomy within the contextual constraints of OSN image sharing to provide a conceptual view of privacy intelligence.
-To cope with multiple privacy issues, solutions and challenges with regard to the interdisciplinary nature of this area, we then proposed a high-level analysis framework based on the entire lifecycle of OSN image sharing.
-Using the framework we systematically identified privacy issues and explored the corresponding intelligent solutions in a stage-based fashion.
-For every intelligent solution reviewed at each stage, we elaborated on its methods or strategies and summarized their technical features.
+With a focus on the urgent privacy needs in modern OSN image sharing, we conducted a survey on privacy intelligence in such a sharing context, which is a collective term referring to intelligent solutions to various modern privacy issues derived from sharing-related user behaviors.
+Specifically, we first introduced the definition and taxonomy of OSN image privacy under the contextual constraints of dynamic OSN image sharing.
+Then, to analyze multiple privacy issues, solutions and challenges in this interdisciplinary area comprehensively, we proposed a high-level privacy analysis framework based on the entire lifecycle of OSN image sharing.
+Using the framework, we systematically identified modern privacy issues induced by OSN users' behaviors and explored the corresponding intelligent solutions in a stage-based fashion.
+For the reviewed intelligent solutions at each stage, we elaborated on their methods, advantages and disadvantages, and summarized their common design principles.
 We also discussed the challenges and future directions in this field.

-The privacy intelligence solutions explored in this survey are sufficient to form an intelligent privacy firewall from the perspectives of prevention, protection, and social application, which may contribute to building a more intelligent environment for privacy-friendly OSN image sharing where the privacy of all stakeholders are respected.
-We hope our work can facilitate current-day privacy management and address the gap between the increasing use of OSN image sharing and individual privacy needs.
+The privacy intelligence solutions explored in this survey are sufficient to form an intelligent privacy firewall that may contribute to building a more intelligent environment for privacy-friendly OSN image sharing with respecting the privacy of all stakeholders.
+We hope our work can facilitate current-day privacy management and reconcile the ever-increasing use of OSN image sharing and the modern individual privacy needs.